 This fusion of the male and female forces(Yin and Yang; Fuxi and Nüwa, who is said to have been both the sister and the wife of Fuxi) has also been similarly described in the european Rosarium philosophorum (Frankfurt, 1550, Germany) with 'Gabricus and Beya' as representatives of the masculine and feminine principle such as in the 'Xingming guizhi', what points generally on Chinese influences or at least a secret common knowledge of the initiates.

 The small circle (Xiao-zhou-tian) corresponds (naturally first in its full developed stage) with the step of 10 the universal doctrine (Spinner of the wheel).

 The really fully unfolded large circulation corresponds already with the step of 12 the universal path - comparable with the Ouroboros.

-Traditional Taoism lends its attention on the Pole Star(Stella Polaris, Ursa Minor Alpha) and on the stars of the big bear an others - as anticipation of the cosmic consciousness which is present in the Zhenren.
+Shangqing - Daoism lends its attention on the Pole Star(Stella Polaris, Ursa Minor Alpha) and on the stars of the big bear an others - as anticipation of the cosmic consciousness which is present in the Zhenren.

 The book Leng Yen says: 'By collecting the thoughts one can fly and will be born in Heaven.
 Heaven is not the wide blue sky, but the place where the body is made in the house of the creative.
 If one keeps this up for a long time, there develops quite naturally in addition to the body, yet another spirit-body.'

-But the "Hsien" is only a magic master.
-First the Zhenren as personification of the dao, whom chinese Buddhism sees as an 'enlightened arhat' or better the Julai is in chinese Taoism an immortal who realized his divinity (the step of 19 the universal doctrine) through successful practice of the higher taoist practices and doctrines.
+But the Xian (hsien) is at most a magic master.
+First the Zhenren as personification of the dao, whom chinese Buddhism sees as an 'enlightened arhat', or better the Julai is a daoist immortal, who realized his divinity (the step of 19 the universal doctrine) through successful practice of the higher taoist practices and doctrines.